-Around 13 years old, while in Ladybrand High School in the Eastern Free State (South Africa), I first discovered photography by means of my mothers Kodak instamatic camera.
-To her big frustration because she had to pay for all the developing of the films.
+When Gerhard was thirteen years old, in Ladybrand High School in the Eastern Free State, South Africa, he discovered photography while playing around with his mother’s Kodak instamatic camera.
+To her big frustration, she had to pay for the development of all the films!

-When I bought my first “real” camera during February 1984, after just one month in the teaching profession, a lifelong passion started.
-First off, as a amateur, but in 1996 I turned into a full-time photographer earning money solely from photography.
+When he bought his first “real” camera in February 1984, after just one month in the teaching profession, a lifelong passion began.
+First, as an amateur, but in 1996 as a full-time photographer, earning money solely from a freelance career as photographer.

-Since 1996, as a full time photographer, I covered rugby, cricket, swimming and soccer at the highest level.
-Sport photography was where I started off and this developed in all sorts of other genres.
+Since 1996 he have covered rugby, cricket, swimming and soccer at the highest level.
+Sports photography was where he started off and this progressed to many other genres.

-In 2011 I got into wildlife photography which means a long learning curve starting over again which I’m still busy with and probably will never end.
-This also meant a total career change as I’m proud to say that at the moment I’m a full time wildlife photographer.
+In 2011 he began specialising in wildlife photography, which meant that a long learning curve started all over again.
+He is still learning – and this process will probably never end.
+This also meant a total career change.
+Today he is proud to call himself a full-time wildlife photographer.

-Since January 2012 I have spend most of my time in the Kalahari region capturing the essence of the wildlife and its habitat.
+Since January 2012 he have spent most of his time in the Kalahari region, capturing the essence of wildlife and their habitat.

-When shooting out of my vehicle(which is most of the time) I’m using a Gimpro door bracket and gimball head to keep the 600 mm lens sturdy.
+When shooting out of his vehicle(which is most of the time) he is using a Gimpro door bracket and gimball head to keep the 600 mm lens sturdy.

-For the wide angle images I mainly use a Tamron 15-30mm F2.8 and a Nikon 20mm F2.8 lens in combination with a Lee filter system to balance the light when necessary.
-For the medium range photos I’m using a 300mm F2.8 and a 70-200mm F2.8 lens.
+For the wide angle images he mainly use a Tamron 15-30mm F2.8 and a Nikon 20mm F2.8 lens in combination with a Lee filter system to balance the light when necessary.
+For the medium range photos he is using a 300mm F2.8 and a 70-200mm F2.8 lens.

-With more than 30 years experience, I’m willing to share my love and passion for photography with you through my services rendered;
+With more than 30 years experience, he is willing to share his love and passion for photography with you through his services rendered;